 Parents may change formulas Formula Feeding In the hospital, newborns are usually fed shortly after delivery, then ideally on demand thereafter.
 During the first week after birth, babies take ½ ounce to 2 ounces at a time, gradually increasing... read more for a short time to determine whether infants have a specific formula intolerance.
 However, a dairy or food intolerance is rarely a cause of colic symptoms unless other symptoms, such as vomiting, constipation, diarrhea, or poor weight gain, also are present.
 Frequently switching formulas should be avoided unless directed by a doctor.

-Mothers who are breastfeeding Breastfeeding Breast milk is the ideal food for newborns.
-Although babies may be fed breast milk or formula, the World Health Organization (WHO) and American Academy of Pediatrics (AAP) recommend exclusive... read more may notice that after they eat certain foods, such as dairy or broccoli or cabbage, their infant cries after nursing.
+Mothers who are breastfeeding Breastfeeding Breast milk is the ideal food for newborns and infants.
+Although babies may be fed breast milk or formula, the World Health Organization (WHO) and American Academy of Pediatrics (AAP) recommend... read more may notice that after they eat certain foods, such as dairy or broccoli or cabbage, their infant cries after nursing.
 Mothers should try to remove those foods from their diet to see whether the infant’s crying decreases.

 Coping with excessive crying can be difficult for parents.
 Talking with a doctor can help.
 The doctor can provide strategies, reassurance, and support for parents experiencing the stress of excessive crying.